MY-Sabil/beyondborders-wiki/docs/overview.md

 🔍 Comprehensive and up-to-date information on the whole process

+🤖 AI chatbot to answer all your questions

 📘 Guides on various standardized tests

 🏫  Information about specific colleges